WandiParis/EasyAdminPlusBundle/doc/chapter-9.md

             - { type: 'sublist', id: 'eleves', 'repository_method': 'findByClassCurrentYears', label: 'tab.eleves', entity: 'Eleve' , ignore_fields: ['classe']}
             - { type: 'tab', id: 'historique', label: 'Historique', action: 'historyAction' }
 ```

+For the group:

+You can add role with options roles and minifie with options close .

+For the sublist:

+You have another options :

+- hidden_if_empty (bool) : hide onglet if sublist is empty
+- show_count (bool); show count in onglet

 if repository_method in place of property ou can custom the list (the parent is first args you can change it with repository_method_args):
 ```php